UtrechtUniversity/mimosa/docs/components/welfare.md

 e^{-\text{PRTP}(t-t_0)} \cdot \text{yearly welfare}(t)\, dt.
 $$

 MIMOSA maximises the final value of `NPV`.
-With the global-cost objective, `yearly_welfare` is replaced by:
+With the global-cost objective, `global_welfare` is replaced by:

 $$
 \text{global costs}_t =